 A CHAIN IS AS STRONG AS ITS WEAKEST LINK.
 If this is true, then dissatisfaction from external customers stems from a chain of disgruntled internal customers weakening the link and allowing external customers to break away and go elsewhere.

 As in most philosophies, 'the problem is you, the solution is you'.
 If only one can identify the problem then, solutions are always over the horizon.
 Statistics show a whooping 68% of dissatisfied customers take their business elsewhere all because they are put off by an employee's attitude.
 Given this glaring fact, drop whatever you are doing and start looking within your organisation for areas to improve.
 Internal cleansing reflects in external radiance.

 Just as charity begins at home, customer focus also begins at home.
 Instead of focusing on your external customers, focus on your internal customers.
 Work on their satisfaction.
 Check what ticks them.
 Promote the deserving, consul the needy, reprimand the callous and if required, fire the unproductive employees.
 A pat on the back works wonders.
 Streamlining a process increases productivity.
 Identifying, understanding and providing training helps improve efficiency.
 Empowerment and working smart helps boost confidence and self esteem.

-Disgruntled and dissatisfied internal customers are left with no choice but, to tolerate the service they receive within their organization.
-Intentionally or subconsciously this has a serious and snow-balling effect on the ‘external customer’ who holds the key to any organizations profit and success.
+Disgruntled and dissatisfied internal customers are left with no choice but, to tolerate the service they receive within their organisation.
+Intentionally or subconsciously this has a serious and snow-balling effect on the 'external customer' who holds the key to any organisations profit and success.

 Weed the cancer that stunts your growth.
-Look within, serve and satisfy the internal customers such that his satisfaction energizes him while dealing with his external customers.
+Look within, serve and satisfy the internal customers such that his satisfaction energises him while dealing with his external customers.

 Sorry No Comments found for this article